How to manage salary setting expectations sensitively

 two coworkers talking in a meeting setting

-Employee salary increase expectations and the salary raise employers intend to pay are at odds.
+Employee salary increase expectations and the amount employers intend to pay are at odds.

-For the latest edition of our Salary Guide, we spoke to more than 15,000 survey respondents across Australia and New Zealand to gather their views on salary policy, hiring intentions and recruitment trends.
+For the latest edition of Hays Salary Guide FY25/26, we spoke to more than 12,000 survey respondents across Australia and New Zealand to gather their views on salary policy, hiring intentions and recruitment trends.

 Dig deeper into the actual size of salary increases that employers intend to pay, and employees expect to receive, and you can see that those differences extend further.